valveteam/documentation/submodules/control_module.md

   uBound = (analogRead(analogPin2)*2) + 19000; //upper bound from 19000 - 21046
 ```
 #### Adding an integrator to the input
+As the light levels may be very variable with animals walking in front of it or just simple overcast, the input was averaged acrossed the period of the duty cycle so that the average light level was then used to determine the duty cycle for the next period.
 ```cpp
   //BH1750 - reading light levels
   //Averages the light level wrt pWidth